liwang21/solutions_pm/referralYexterUpdates/README.md

 ## Talent Hub Referral Point Updates to Yexter Entity Type

 This plugin uses a webhook that is triggered whenever a referral is created by a Yexter or a Yexter's referral is hired.
-For both events, 10 points will be added to the Referral Points (c_referralPoints) field in the Yexter entity type.
+When a referral is created, 10 points will be added to the Referral Points (c_referralPoints) field in the Yexter entity type.
+When an existing referral is hired, 25 points will be added to the Referral Points (c_referralPoints) field in the Yexter entity type.
+When a Yexter updates their internal mobility profile either the 1st or 2nd time, 25 points will be added to the Referral Points (c_referralPoints) field.